-Camping is permitted on Quadra provided you keep your campsite clean and leave no litter behind.
+Camping in non-residential wilderness areas outside of campgrounds is permitted on Quadra provided you keep your campsite clean and leave no litter or other imprints behind you, so that others can enjoy the wilderness after you.
 Be warned that every summer there is a total ban on all open fires and this must be strictly observed, thank you.
-The fine for having an open fire during the ban can be very severe.
+The fine for having an open fire during the ban is very severe.

 Quadra Island lies across Discovery Passage beside Campbell River, Vancouver Island, and is about 26 miles long and averages about three miles wide.
 Quadra is heavily forested, and in places is very rugged, with mountains up to 2,000′ high.
 On the island are numerous well-kept forest trails and forest walks, some near the residential areas and others back in the wilderness where you might see wolf, cougar, or black bear; as well as beaver, mink, otter, and black-tail deer.
 The views east from Quadra are spectacular as the large photo shows, and many trails have viewpoints east and west.
 There are some jewels of small and medium lakes on Quadra too; some high up, and other down near roads.
 The purpose of this website is to give descriptions of Quadra’s trails so that people can access the information online before deciding to hike any particular trail.